Financial Terms Glossary

 Mutual Fund:

-A financial instrument that is actively-managed by a financial professional and utilizes a pool of investor funds to trade in a collection of stocks, bonds, or other securities according to the goals of the fund.
+A financial instrument that is typically actively managed by a financial professional and utilizes a pool of investor funds to trade in a collection of stocks, bonds, or other securities according to the goals of the fund.
 When working with Mutual Funds, it is important to know the various classes of mutual funds.
 Mutual funds can also be passively managed.

 Get Started Today.